 In 2002 Bojan Z received the Prix Django Reinhardt for Musician of the Year from the French Académie du Jazz.
 In 2005 he was granted the Hans Koller European Jazz Prize as the Best European Jazz Musician.

-Bojan Z has won twice the Victoires du Jazz prize in France, in 2007 for “Xenophonia” and in 2013 for “Soul Shelter” as the Best Album of the Year.
+Bojan Z has twice won the Victoires du Jazz prize in France, in 2007 for “Xenophonia” and in 2013 for “Soul Shelter” as the Best Album of the Year.
 In 2010 he produced and recorded Bailador with Michel Portal, Ambrose Akinmusire, Lionel Loueke and Jack DeJohnette.

-He has won the Grand Prix Sacem in 2017.
+He won the Grand Prix Sacem in 2017.

-He played at Jazz in Marciac, Paris Jazz Festival, la Roque d’Antheron, Montréal jazz Festival, North Sea Jazz, Copenhague Jazz Festival, London Jazz Festival…
+He has performed at Jazz in Marciac, Paris Jazz Festival, la Roque d’Antheron, Montréal jazz Festival, North Sea Jazz, Copenhague Jazz Festival, London Jazz Festival…

-He started his career as percussionist with the ORTF´s Ensemble Polyphonique, followed by jams with Aldo Romano, Jacques Thollot, Bernard Lubat and Christian Vander.
+He started his career as percussionist with the ORTF´s Ensemble Polyphonique, and performed alongside Aldo Romano, Jacques Thollot, Bernard Lubat and Christian Vander.

 In 1991 his debut album “Haiti” was released, followed by “Couleurs de peaux” in 1993.
-Between 1994 – 1997 he co-led “Welcome” with Christian Vander.
-From 1999 – 2002 he was in the trio “BFG” alongside Glenn Ferris and Emmanuel Bex.
-Since 1999 he is a member of Sophia Domacich´s quintet “Pentacle” and formed with her the quartet “Invitation”.
-Together wird Sophia Domancich he played with former Soft Machine members Hugh Hopper and Elton Dean in “Soft Bounds” from 2004 – 2006.
+From 1999 to 2002 he was in the trio “BFG” alongside Glenn Ferris and Emmanuel Bex.
+Since 1999 he is a member of Sophia Domancich´s quintet “Pentacle” and formed with her the quartet “Invitation”.
+Together with Sophia Domancich he played with former Soft Machine members Hugh Hopper and Elton Dean in “Soft Bounds” from 2004 to 2006.

-In 2006 he formed the trio “DAG” with Sophia Domancich and Jean-Jacques Avanel.
+In 2006 he formed the trio “DAG” with Sophia Domancich and Jean-Jacques Avenel.